Question from Ramie: I downloaded a photo last night with Chrome.

 VirusTotal will scan the file using several dozen top-rated antivirus engines and report the result of each of those scans.

-If every one of those virus scans report that no malware was found, you can safely assume that the file isn’t infected with a virus.
-At that point you can safely delete it by right-clicking on the file and then clicking Delete.
+If every one of those virus scans report that no malware was found, the file probably isn’t infected with a virus.
+At that point you can safely delete it by right-clicking on the file and then clicking Delete file.

 If one or more of the antivirus engines does flag the file as infected with a virus, I recommend that you do the following: